 “What I’ve never really understood,” a philosophy lecturer at Merton College who hadn’t taught me asked me at a leaving reception upon graduating in 2001, “was why you actually wanted to study PPE?”
 My answer then, and as true for me now as then, was short and simple: “Because I am fascinated by politics”.

 But the very question is itself revealing, and the lecturer was surprised by my answer, because I was not using the course just as a means to an end.
 The others graduating with me in Merton were set for typical post-PPE careers – with large companies on their graduate recruitment schemes.
-Other PPEists I knew elsewhere in Oxford were thinking about political careers (I knew Rachel Reeves, Kirsty McNeill, Stephen Doughty and Will Straw during my time there, and am still sporadically in contact with the latter two).
+Other PPEists I knew elsewhere in Oxford were thinking about political careers (I knew Rachel Reeves, Kirsty McNeill, Stephen Doughty and Will Straw during my time there, and am still sporadically in contact with the Stephen).

 It strikes me that a certain type of person is attracted to PPE, people very driven to succeed at whatever it is they aim to do in life.
 These are the people that would be pushing to run companies and the administration whether PPE existed or not.